Alexandre-Fernandez-dev/Global-Transformations/README.md

     ...
 <p>

 The algorithm implented here is presented in details in <a href="#ref3">[3]</a>.
-See this animation of its computation of the mesh refinement presented above :
+See this animation of its computation of the mesh refinement presented above:
 <p align="center">
     <img src="img/compute.gif" alt="Computation" width="750"/>
 </p>